 United Kingdom Curriculum Vitae (CV) Example

-A CV written for a job in the United Kingdom will be slightly different than one written for another country.
+When you’re applying for an international job, you’ll need to know the expected CV format and content required, which can vary widely, depending on the nation you’re targeting.
+A CV written for a job in the United Kingdom will be slightly different than one written for another country, like Germany or Portugal.

 Tips for Writing a CV for a Job in the United Kingdom

 Include personal information: Like any resume or CV, include your name, address, phone number, and email address at the top.
 While some countries require you to include other personal information, such as your marital status or age, this is not required in the UK.
 You also do not need to include a photo of yourself unless this is specifically requested by an employer.